 In steps the poopy-beige paint we inherited with the house.
 The family room was a dumping ground of sorts when we first moved in.
 We didn’t have furniture for the room, so lots of stuff gathered there until we figured out what we wanted to do.

 After we finished renovating our family room, it became the most comfortable and cozy room in the house.
 Here’s how it looked after:

-For details and sources for the family room, visit this post.
+For details and sources for the family room, visit this post

 Off of the family room, there is a small hallway that leads to the basement, garage and laundry room.
 There is also a small nook there that serves as a type of mudroom.
 For months, it was completely dysfunctional.
 We loaded up all of the low-hanging hooks and threw so much stuff